 Working Papers

-Using variation in the wage schedule of the Works Progress Administration (WPA), I document the effects of higher wages in this historical public hiring program.
-Higher WPA wages led to greater WPA employment but did not reduce unemployment levels.
-Impacts on private wages were unlikely to be equivalent in size but may have been small.
-Higher WPA wages did not influence the characteristics of WPA employees or their overall careers but had spillovers to WPA households.
-Teenage boys in WPA households were less likely to drop out early, and WPA households were more likely to have unmarried teenage girls at home.
+Using discontinuities in the wage schedule of the Works Progress Administration (WPA), I document that higher WPA wages led to greater WPA employment but did not significantly reduce unemployment levels.
+The estimated impact on private wages is positive but imprecise.
+Higher WPA wages did not influence the characteristics of WPA employees.
+However, they led to lower school dropout rates of 15–16-year-old boys in WPA households.

 Publications